ryjmacdonell/fmsinterpreter/README.rst

 to install via::

     $ git clone https://github.com/ryjmacdonell/fmsinterpreter.git
+    $ cd fmsinterpreter
     $ python setup.py install

 This will also install several command line scripts located in ``bin/``.
-In particular, the ``getdefault`` script followed a script name will generate an input file with the default inputs.

 Usage
 -----
 The command line scripts will readily interpret FMS data based on common tasks such as plotting adiabatic populations or showing trends in spawn geometries.
+All scripts read a namelist input file.
+The scripts ``getdefault`` and ``geninput`` can be used to create a default input for given script(s) and to query for input for given script(s), respectively.

 For more advanced tasks, FMSinterpreter modules can be incorporated into Python scripts via::

     from fmsinterpreter import [module]